rohit17042/WebNetworkAnalysis/README.md

 # WebNetworkAnalysis
 The Project identifies the communities within a web network using link of a webpage by another webpage.
-Identifying of "communities" within networks means identifying subsets or clusters containing the nodes with unusually strong or numerous connections.
+Identifying "communities" within networks means identifying subsets or clusters containing the nodes with unusually strong or numerous connections.

 ## What is a Community?
 Let's first define the word "Community".